dlobba/dlobba.github.io/about.md

 which motivated me enough to pursue first my bachelor at the University of Milan, and later my master degree in computer sciences, at the University of Trento.

-During both the undergraduate and graduate courses, I got fascinated by everything that was *close to the metal* and had the fantanstic chance to get involved with development of firmware protocols for wireless sensor networks.
+During both the undergraduate and graduate courses I got fascinated by everything that was *close to the metal* and had the fantanstic chance to get involved with development of firmware protocols for wireless sensor networks.